 The appearance of greenhouse cultivars are usually smooth-skinned with rounded ends, and are long and narrow.
 There are two types of greenhouse cultivars, English and Japanese.
 The Japanese cucumbers taste is never bitter, and flavors are melon-like.
 The English types have a high yield potential and are parthenocarpic (fruit being produced without presence of an egg in the ovary) with gynoecious expression, which are different from the Japanese types that are primarily monoecious.,

 From 1998-2013 in the United States, there have been a total of 10 cucumber associated outbreaks, during which 483 people became ill and eight were hospitalized.
-Cucumber salad, cucumber sandwiches and raw cucumbers are amongst the implicated food items.
+Cucumber salad, cucumber sandwiches and raw cucumbers are among the implicated food items.
 The setting where these outbreaks occurred included private homes, restaurants, conferences, and hotels.

 In 2013, an outbreak of Salmonella Saintpaul was linked to imported cucumbers from Mexico.
 This outbreak caused 84 people to become ill with 17 hospitalizations.
 On April 24, 2013, importation of cucumbers was shut down by The U.S. Food and Drug Administration; two trading firms were placed on import alert for cucumbers.
 These two firms had to prove the cucumbers they were importing into the United States were Salmonella- free to have the import alert lifted.